Slowyng/slowyngames/content/punkpirates-terms.md

 ---

-## 12. Changes to the App and Terms

-We reserve the right to:
-- Modify or update the App and its features at any time
-- Change these Terms at our discretion

-Changes will be posted in-app or on our website.
-Continued use after updates implies your acceptance.
+## 14. Regional Legal Disclosures

+These Terms are designed to comply with global regulations.
+However, if mandatory local laws apply to you as a consumer, such laws will prevail where applicable.

+For European Union residents: you may have additional statutory rights under EU consumer law which are not affected by these Terms.

 ---

-## 13. Governing Law and Jurisdiction

-These Terms are governed by the laws of **France**.
-Any dispute arising from their interpretation or execution shall be submitted to the **competent courts of Paris**.
+## 15. Dispute Resolution

+If you experience any issues, concerns, or wish to raise a complaint related to the App, you must first contact us **via the in-app support form** located in the Settings menu of the game.

+We will do our best to resolve the issue in a timely and fair manner.

+Only if a resolution cannot be reached through this internal process may you initiate formal legal action.
+Any legal dispute shall be governed by the laws of France, with exclusive jurisdiction assigned to the courts of Paris, unless otherwise required by mandatory local law.

 ---

-## 14. Contact
+## 16. Contact

-If you have any questions about these Terms, please contact us at:
+If you have any questions about these Terms, you may contact us at:
 📧 **contact@slowyngames.com**